nikita-volkov/nikita-volkov.github.io/_posts/2014-11-10-hasql-benchmarks.md

 So we've seen that Hasql dominates in every case.
 There are fundamentally different design decisions from its competitors that cause this:

-* Unlike in "HDBC", the font-end API brings no intermediate types, which eradicates unneccessary conversions.
+* Unlike in "HDBC", the front end API brings no intermediate types, which eradicates unneccessary conversions.

 * Unlike "postgresql-simple", the library utilizes parametric queries instead of recompiling them every time they are used.

 * Unlike "postgresql-simple", the library utilizes prepared statements, which allows the database to parse the SQL statements only once per connection.

-* Unlike both "HDBC" and "postgresql-simple", the PostgreSQL backend of Hasql uses a binary format for communication, which eradicates a bunch of overhead related to parsing, rendering and transfering of values on both ends: the library and the database itself.
+* Unlike both "HDBC" and "postgresql-simple", the PostgreSQL back end of Hasql uses a binary format for communication, which eradicates a bunch of overhead related to parsing, rendering and transfering of values on both ends: the library and the database itself.